 - Seal areas where cable TV wires, phone lines, and other utility wires and pipes, outdoor facets, dryer vents and similar objects enter buildings.

-- Seal with caulk or for larger spaces use polyurethane expandable spray foam, steel wool, copper mesh or other appropriate sealant.
+- Seal with caulk or, for larger spaces, use polyurethane expandable spray foam, steel wool, copper mesh or another appropriate sealant.